Kevin G. Welner: Recognition (awards/honors)

-Views and Research
+Views and research

 Welner has studied the public right to education, tracking, school vouchers, school choice, educational equity, and the use of research.

 Vouchers and School Choice

 In 2005, Welner conducted research on school vouchers as a resident of the Rockefeller Foundation Bellagio Center.
 That research was later published as a major work on school vouchers, NeoVouchers: The Emergence of Tuition Tax Credits for Private Schooling.
 The book provided an early explanation of the legal and policy issues surrounding a then-new type of private school vouchers.
 These neo-vouchers were created by giving large tax credits for donations to organizations that then packaged those donations as vouchers to fund tuition.
 Welner's work on school choice is employed and reviewed in several publications.

+Educational Equity

+Welner has contributed to the study of educational equity through his research and policy initiatives.
+In Closing the Opportunity Gap: What America Must Do to Give Every Child an Even Chance, Welner examines factors that lead to educational disparities and suggests strategies to address them.
+His book Legal Rights, Local Wrongs: When Community Control Collides with Educational Equity explores the challenges of achieving equitable education within various local governance frameworks.
+Both books have been reviewed in the academic press and elsewhere.
+Additionally, Welner co-founded the Schools of Opportunity awards, which recognize schools that implement effective practices to close opportunity gaps.